testomatio/check-tests/README.md

 * `token` - *(should be: `${{ secrets.GITHUB_TOKEN }}`)* GitHub token to post comment with summary to current pull request
 * `has-tests-label` - add a label when PR contains new tests.
 Set `true` or a label name to enable.
 * `no-tests-label` - add a label when PR contains no new tests.
 Set `true` or a label name to enable.
+* `comment-on-empty` - post a comment to PR when no tests added.
+Can be either boolean (for neutral message) or a custom message within a comment (markdown supported)
+* `close-on-empty` - close PR when no tests added.
+Use with `comment-on-empty` to clarify this action
+* `comment-on-skipped` - add custom message when new tests are skipped (markdown supported).
+* `close-on-skipped` - close PR when introduced skipped tests.
+Use with `comment-on-skipped` to clarify this action

 ### Examples